abenbihi/deeplab_gpu3/README.md

 	cp val.txt antoine/list/<dataset name>/
 	cp val_id.txt antoine/list/<dataset name>/

+If the path to the images is not correct, change it in vim

+	vim train.txt
+	:%s/\/home\/gpu_user\/AgroParisTech\/data\/new_dataset/\/home\/ws\/datasets/g

 Copy the network model into config

 	cp *.prototxt antoine/resnet/config/<xp name>

 	# If you finetune from something different that what is provided by deeplab
 	cp *.caffemodel antoine/resnet/config/<xp name>

+Create the directory to store intermediate weights

+	cd antoine/model/
+	mkdir <xp name>
+	chmod 777 -R <xp name>

 ### Make everything 777